-Current archeological searchings for show that Dwarka was a huge city.
+Current archeological searchings show that Dwarka was a huge city.
 The city utilized to have many palaces, lakes, gardens, public buildings, temples, and residential areas.
 These findings pre-date any other well-known ancient civilizations.
-The city submerged with the sea when Sri Krishna left for His eternal abode– ‘Neejdham’ or Vaikunth.
+The city was submerged with the sea when Sri Krishna left for His eternal abode– ‘Neejdham’ or Vaikunth.

 Importance of Dwarkadhish Temple

 The greatness of Dwarkadhish Temple, as well as Lord Krishna, is impossible to describe in words.
 Meerabai, a great saint as well as a devotee of Shri Krishna, has actually merged here with the idol here.
 Shri Krishna himself has promised to be below till the sun as well as moon exist.